intermezzOS/book/src/making-an-iso.md

 $ cp kernel.bin isofiles/boot/
 ```

-Finally, the `boot` command says "that’s all the configuration we need to do,
+Finally, the `boot` command says “that’s all the configuration we need to do,
-boot it up."
+boot it up.“

 But what about those `timeout` and `default` settings?
 Well, the `default` setting
 controls which `menuentry` we want to be the default.
 The numbers start at zero,